 2. $4,600.00 – Knowing where to place the “X’s.”

 The plant manager got what he paid for and probably a lot more.
-He had already used up more than that amount on his own staff, not to mention the loss of revenue while the plant was shut down.
+He had already used up more than that amount on his staff, not to mention the revenue loss while the plant was shut down.
 For him, securing the advisory services of a consultant was the right thing to do.

 It matters a lot if the company has good experience in diverse business domains and has professionals and specialists from variegated backgrounds.
-As such, they will understand different business verticals that may be an advantageous point for your website.
-Another important factor is a budget.
+As such, they will understand different business verticals that may benefit your website.
+Another important factor is the budget.
 What you pay is what you get – WYSIWYG.
-Never compromise with the quality of your website to save few quick bucks.
-In the long run, you will end up on a losing side.
-Have you ever imagined why American diamonds cost less than real diamonds when it’s difficult to differentiate between the two at times?
+Never compromise the quality of your Website to save a few quick bucks.
+In the long run, you will end up on the losing side.
+Have you ever imagined why American diamonds cost less than real diamonds when it’s sometimes difficult to differentiate between them?
 It’s obvious – the brilliance and hardness of diamond.
-This makes another interesting point, you can get cosmetic surgery done for your website for a lesser cost, but it will lack the functionalities and effectiveness.
+This makes another interesting point: you can get cosmetic surgery done for your Website for a lesser cost, but it will lack the functionalities and effectiveness.
 It can draw visitors but can not turn them into business.
-So when you pay for something, you definitely get a good deal in return.
+So when you pay for something, you get a good deal in return.

-Does this match your requirement? o Technology – What is their technological competence?
-How many projects have they worked on using the same?
-How frequently is their technology upgraded- both in terms of software and hardware?
+Does this match your requirements? o Technology – What is their technological competence?
+How many projects have they worked on using it?
+How frequently is their technology upgraded, both in terms of software and hardware?

-o Deadlines – Has the company carried out the projects in stipulated time?
-Time is one of the most important factors, as the longer it takes, the higher the input costs get.
-Some companies may offer you a shorter time period and may be ready with the design.
-But after that starts the long and torrid journey of finding and fixing bugs that may turn your visitors off.
+Deadlines – Has the company completed the projects within the stipulated time?
+Time is one of the most important factors, as the longer it takes, the higher the input costs.
+Some companies may offer you a shorter period and may be ready with the design.
+But after that, the long and torrid journey of finding and fixing bugs that may turn your visitors off starts.

-o Responsiveness – How promptly the company responds to your queries?
+Responsiveness – How promptly does the company respond to your queries?
 Does it listen to your queries?
 Are they responsive to my suggestions and questions?
 Do they explain issues in ways you can understand?
 Do they share your general vision for the site?
-Are they interested in Return on Investment for the website?
+Are they interested in Return on Investment for the Website?
 Do they possess the skills necessary to achieve your goals?

-All these points will help you narrow down the list of companies that may offer you viable solutions and help your cause.
-The next step involves inviting proposals from the short-listed parties.
+All these points will help you narrow down the list of companies that may offer you viable solutions and support your cause.
+The next step involves inviting proposals from the shortlisted parties.
 Just check through as many cross-references that you find justifiable or will satisfy your curiosity.
-The more time you will invest in this phase, the sweeter the returns will be afterward.
+The more time you invest in this phase, the sweeter the returns afterward.

 STEP 4- Proposals

-Once you have selected your short-list of top web development firms, request that they send you a proposal.
-Ask that their proposal includes an overview of your requirements and their proposed solution.
-This will help to determine which web design firm understands your requirements best.
-Also, ask that each web design firm includes a description of their development process and a price breakdown for the various aspects of the website project.
+Once you have selected your shortlist of top web development firms, request that they send you a proposal.
+Ask that their proposal include an overview of your requirements and their proposed solution.
+This will help you determine which web design firm best understands your needs.
+Also, ask each web design firm to include a description of their development process and a price breakdown for the various aspects of the website project.

 STEP 5 – Evaluating Proposals